Leifr22/e-store/README.md

 # E-Store

-This repository contains a e-store built with FastAPI, which allows users to manage products and categories.
+This repository contains an e-store built with FastAPI, which allows users to manage products and categories.

 ## Description